School of Law and Social Science

 Richard has been a Professor of Law since 1990 and was Head of Lancashire Law School from 1991-2005 despite which he has managed to retain a healthy sense of humour (of necessity, perhaps, as a Blackburn Rovers supporter) and he continues to nurture a persistent delusion that he can still play competitive tennis and also reduce his golf handicap.

 Richard was until 2016 Director of Research in the Law School and continues now as Professor of English Law.
 He also sits part time as a first tier tribunal judge.
-As a native of Lancashire, he has a personal commitment to, and takes great pleasure in, the continued growth and successful development of Lancashire Law School as a nationally and internationally respected centre of high quality legal education.
+As a native of Lancashire, he has a personal commitment to, and takes great pleasure in, the continued growth and successful development of the School of Law and Social Science as a nationally and internationally respected centre of high quality legal education.
 He is delighted to be able to continue to contribute to its development and to have the honour of bringing the prestigious Society of Legal Scholars Annual Conference to the University and its Law School in Preston at the conclusion of his year as President of the Society in September 2019 when the Society will be celebrating its 110th year.

 ‘Complicity, Legal Scholarship and the Law of Unintended Consequences’, 2009 (29) Legal Studies, 1-18, which won the Best Paper Prize at the Society of Legal Scholars 2008 Annual Conference at the LSE.